4 Challenges Designing Augmented Reality Applications for Smart Glasses

 AUGUST 12, 2010

 However as we started development on mobile learning applications, the game changed drastically.
 Storyboards were sorely inadequate to describe application features and states.
 And while design documents did well at containing technical details, they couldn’t give a feel for the user experience.
 As learning designers being able to model the learning experience is very important, and creating a prototype is ideal to test out basic design ideas.
-What we needed was ’something’ that let us model the features and functions of a mobile application.
+One of the things that come to my mind right away is that in mobile, we are doing away with storyboards.

 5 Rapid-Fire Tips For Effective Mobile Learning Development